pmndrs/drei/README.md

 </mesh>
 ```

-If you do not specifiy a material it will create a transparent meshStandardMaterial with a polygonOffsetFactor of -10 and all rest-props will be spread over it.
+If you do not specify a material it will create a transparent meshStandardMaterial with a polygonOffsetFactor of -10 and all rest-props will be spread over it.

 ```jsx
 <mesh>